Awadh: Under the hereditary Nawabs of Awadh

 In 1798, the fifth Nawab Wazir Ali Khan alienated both his people and the British, and was forced to abdicate.
-The British then helped Saadat Ali Khan to the throne.
-Saadat Ali Khan was a puppet king, who in the treaty of 1801 ceded half of Awadh to the British East India Company and also agreed to disband his troops in favour of a hugely expensive, British-run army.
-This treaty effectively made part of the state of Awadh a vassal to the British East India Company, though they continued to be part of the Mughal Empire in name till 1819.
+The EIC then helped Saadat Ali Khan to the throne.
+Saadat Ali Khan was a puppet king, who in the treaty of 1801 ceded half of Awadh to the East India Company and also agreed to disband his army in favour of a more expensive one run by British officers.
+This treaty effectively made part of the state of Awadh a vassal to the EIC, though they continued to be part of the Mughal Empire in name till 1819.

 Coins were struck under the nawab's control for the first time in 1737, at a new mint opened in Banaras, although the coins named the Mughal emperor, not the Nawab.
-After the Battle of Buxar, the British seized Banaras, and so the mint was moved in 1776 to Lucknow.
+After the Battle of Buxar, Baranas fell under British rule, and so the mint was moved in 1776 to Lucknow.
 From there, coins in the name of the Mughal emperor continued to be struck, and they continued to name Muhammadabad Banaras as the mint.
 It was only in 1819 that Nawab Ghaziuddin Haidar finally started to strike coins in his own name.
 Soon thereafter, Awadhi coins started to feature the kingdom's European style coat of arms.

-The wars and transactions in which Shuja-ud-Daula was engaged, both with and against the British East India Company, led to the addition of Karra, Allahabad, Fatehgarh, Kanpur, Etawah, Mainpuri, Farrukhabad and Rohilkhand, to the Oudh dimensions, and thus they remained until the treaty of 1801 with Saadat Ali Khan, by which province was reduced considerably as half of Oudh was ceded to the British East India Company.
+The wars and transactions in which Shuja-ud-Daula was engaged, both with and against the British, led to the addition of Karra, Allahabad, Fatehgarh, Kanpur, Etawah, Mainpuri, Farrukhabad and Rohilkhand, to the Oudh dimensions, and thus they remained until the treaty of 1801 with Saadat Ali Khan, by which province was reduced considerably as half of Oudh was ceded to the EIC.
 Khairigarh, Kanchanpur, and what is now the Nepal Terai, were ceded in 1816, in liquidation of Ghazi ud din Haider's loan of a million sterling towards the expense of Nepal War; and at the same time pargana of Nawabganj was added to Gonda district in exchange for Handia, or Kawai, which was transferred from Pratapgarh to Allahabad.